Jacek Krzynówek: Club career

-International career and Bundesliga

-Whilst still a player for GKS Bełchatów, he made his debut in the Poland national team on 10 November 1998 against Slovakia in a 3–1 Poland win.
 In 1999, he moved to 1.
 FC Nürnberg in the 2.
 Bundesliga.
-He made his return to the national team in the beginning of 2000, after Jerzy Engel became coach.
-Very shortly, he became one of the most important players in the team that qualified for the 2002 FIFA World Cup.

 In 2002, he contributed to the promotion of 1.
 FC Nürnberg to the Bundesliga, and was named the best left midfielder in the 2.
 Bundesliga.
-Also in 2002, he went to South Korea and Japan for the 2002 World Cup with Poland.
-Despite a poor performance by Poland, he was praised for his play, and appeared in all three matches.

 He missed most of the 2002–03 season due to injury.
-In the fall of 2003, he played in crucial UEFA Euro 2004 qualifying matches for Poland.
-Poland failed to qualify and 1.
-FC Nürnberg was unable to avoid relegation from the Bundesliga.

-As a result of his performances, he was transferred to Bundesliga club Bayer Leverkusen.
-In the 2004–05 season, he was one of Leverkusen’s best players, and the trio of Krzynowek, Andriy Voronin and Dimitar Berbatov drew the attention of many top European sides.
-Bayer Leverkusen also performed well in the Champions League, defeating both Real Madrid and A.S.
-Roma in the group stage, but were eliminated by eventual champions Liverpool F.C. in the round of 16.
+As a result of his performances in 2004, he was transferred to Bundesliga club Bayer Leverkusen.
+In the 2004–05 season, he was one of Bayer's best players, and the trio of Krzynówek, Andriy Voronin and Dimitar Berbatov drew the attention of many top European sides.
+Bayer Leverkusen also performed well in the Champions League, defeating both Real Madrid and Roma in the group stage, but were eliminated by eventual champions Liverpool in the round of 16.
 Krzynówek scored three goals, one of which was a long shot versus Real Madrid.